wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-introduction.md

 ## Firewall Configuration

-Azure provides an inbound packet filter that restricts connectivity to ports specified in the Azure Management Portal.
+Azure provides an inbound packet filter that restricts connectivity to ports specified in the Azure classic portal.
 By default, the only allowed port is SSH.
-You may open up access to additional ports on your Linux virtual machine by configuring endpoints in the Azure Management Portal:
+You may open up access to additional ports on your Linux virtual machine by configuring endpoints in the Azure classic portal:

  - See: [How to Set Up Endpoints to a Virtual Machine](/documentation/articles/virtual-machines-set-up-endpoints)